-The criteria for education and training programmes are used to ensure that a programme has a system in place to consistently and effectively produce graduates who meet the standards of proficiency for entry to the register.
-There are two sets of criteria; core and profession specific.
-Together, the core and profession specific criteria form the Podiatrists Registration Board's requirements for the way education and training programmes are designed, organised and managed.
+The Criteria for Education and Training Programmes is used to ensure that a programme has a system in place to consistently and effectively produce graduates who meet the Standards of Proficiency for entry to the register.
+The criteria sets out the Psychologists Registration Board's requirements for the way education and training programmes are designed, organised and managed.